Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 But, in order for your business to scale and grow, you're going to need help.

-Eventually, if all goes well, you’ll hire many employees.
+Eventually, if all goes well, you’ll hire employees.
 But employees must be paid.
 So, at first, you should only hire for positions that will provide the most immediate benefit to your business.

 There’s no one right answer for what those positions might be – every business is different.
 But when thinking about what positions to hire for, consider what aspects of the business are posing the greatest challenges.
 And, consider your own limitations.